 The Chemical Inventory and Safety Data Sheets

 The chemical inventory and a Safety Data Sheet for each chemical listed in the chemical inventory are required in the Hazard Communication Program and must be maintained in the workplace.
 Departments may keep the chemical inventory in the MI Safety Portal, another software application, or as a hardcopy in a binder.
-The Safety Data Sheet information may also be stored in the MI Safety Portal or a hard copy binder.

 Because individuals may not show signs or symptoms of an exposure to a chemical until years later, individual departments must maintain and archive all SDS (current, revised, and obsolete) at U-M for 30 years.
 Departments may use the MI Safety Portal or keep binders of paper copies of SDSs for this purpose.